Moving Docker to it's own Server

 reads it’s contents and sends them to the standard input of the ct command (by

 running docker).
-Then, the resulting ignition.json
+Then, the resulting ignition.json will be written to the

-resides in (the data dir will be used
+same data directory that flatcar.yml resides in (the data dir will be used

 later).

-Assuming that the above flatcar.yml
+Assuming that the above flatcar.yml is in the data directory, the below

-should create an ignition.json
+commands within create-ignition-file.sh should create an ignition.json in

 the same folder.